ekiefl/ekiefl.github.io/_posts/miscellaneous/2023-09-14-north-mongolia.md

     images="2023-09-14-north-mongolia/5/__2023-09-01_06-03-20-640000_cam.webp,2023-09-14-north-mongolia/5/__2023-09-02_01-50-11-611000_cam.webp" caption="Kourtney and I getting comfortable at camp."
 %}

 That evening we were told that Godla was going to perform a ceremony.
-It is a special occasion because he only does them once or twice a month.
+It was a special occasion because he only does them once or twice a month.
 It is an incredible burden, physically, emotionally, and spiritually.
 While we didn’t come for a ceremony, we felt honoured that Godla was willing to perform one.

 Before the ritual, the evening started off extremely casually.
 We played cards.
 We were laughing and chatting.
 In the finale of one particular game, Lhagwa was coaching Sartlong on a final hand over her shoulder.
 Anuka, mirroring Lhagwa, was behind Godla's shoulder, pointing at suggestions as to how he should play his hand.
 It was husband versus wife.
 Who would take the prize money?
 In the end, Sartlong won.
 Shy as she was, she couldn't help but laugh.
-She said she is glad we came because she hadn't played in months.
+She said she was glad we came because she hadn't played in months.

-At the head of the ortz Godla had prepared his ceremonial stage.
+At the head of the ortz, Godla had prepared his ceremonial stage.
 From it hung white torn cloth pieces, white on one side, black and red on the other.
-Each strip represents a ceremony that he’s done.
+Each strip represented a ceremony that he’s done.
 White represents people who he has helped within the first half of the moon cycle.
 These are sanctioned, whereas the red and black are rituals that took place in the second half of the moon cycle.
 These represent instances where he has performed a ceremony during the second half of the moons cycle.
 Such ceremonies are considered taboo, and are traditionally paid for with blood sacrifices.

 There was a stark juxtaposition of the ceremonial stage being illuminated by incandescent lightbulb hanging from the top of the ortz that was being powered by a clunky portable battery.
 Beside the ceremonial stage was his huge drum.
 The drum was made of a young deer's skin, and the wood was created from special wood, for example a bough struck by lightning, or very old trees.